stijuh/DiscordDockerManager/README.md

 Why did I create this then?
 I am running most of my (docker container) services on my Raspberry Pi, and I don't want to open up a port to the internet.
 I still want to manage my services however, so what better way to do that then using a discord bot?
 Shhh.
 There is no better way.
 This is it.

+___
+### Limitations
+Currently, this bot is only useful for managing _already existing_ containers.
+It might be expanded in the future to also be able to create new containers or update them.